nLab polymorphism

 semantics

-This page is about the concept of polymorphism in computer science.
-For the concept in type theory see universe polymorphism.
+This page is about the concept of polymorphism of declarations in computer science.
+For polymorphism of type universes see instead at universe polymorphism.
 For the generalisation of morphisms introduced by Shinichi Mochizuki, see poly-morphism.

 Polymorphism